 An Ironman is a specific triathlon event and the longest standard-distance triathlon.

-A full Ironman triathlon involves 140.6 miles of self-propelled travel, broken down into a 2.4-mile swim, a 112-mile bike, and a 26.2-mile run, which is a full marathon.
+A full Ironman triathlon involves 140.6 miles of self-propelled travel, broken down into a 2.4-mile swim, a 112-mile bike ride leg, and a 26.2-mile run, which is a full marathon.

-Note that the term “Ironman” when referring to triathlons actually refers to a specific branded event.
+Note that the term “Ironman” refers to triathlons and actually refers to a specific branded event.

 Ironman is a trademarked name, so an Ironman triathlon is not only a specific distance triathlon but also a triathlon put on by a specific company called Ironman.

-There are about 53 Ironman triathlons per year held worldwide.
+There are about 53 Ironman events per year held worldwide.

 The Ironman World Championships are held in Kona, Hawaii, every year.